27 Interesting Facts about Equatorial Guinea

 9. The coat of arms includes a silk-cotton tree (also known as the god tree), the motto of the country in Spanish– “Unity, peace, justice” – and six golden stars for the five main islands and the mainland.

-10. After striking oil in 1995, Equatorial Guinea has become one of sub-Sahara Africa’s biggest oil producers.
+10. After striking oil in 1995, Equatorial Guinea has become Africa’s eighth biggest oil producer.
+Crude oil and petroleum gas exports account for over 75% of Equatorial Guinea’s total exports in 2022.
 However, a large proportion of the population still lives in poverty.

-11. Equatorial Guinea has one of the world’s lowest life expectancies.
-As of 2021, it has the world’s 10th lowest life expectancy at just 58.4 years.
+11. Equatorial Guinea has one of the world’s lowest life expectancies at just 61 years.

 12. Unusually, the current capital city of Malabo is located on the island of Bioko.
 Bioko is located 160km (100 miles) northwest of continental Equatorial Guinea.